What are some ways to help heal chronic pain?

 • It is safe

-• No potential for addiction and side effects
+• No potential for addiction

 • Supports overall health and make you feel relaxed